osefatul/react-modern-ui-restaurant/README.md

   #### Assets:
     Only pictures and video have been kept here
   #### Constants:
+  This is going to be the imports of all of the files we are constantly use.
     1 - Data - all data have been objectified here.
     2 - Images: All images and videos from assets have been linked here in an object.
   #### Containers:
-  Containers are the real layout of the project
+  Containers are the real layout of the project, mean these are for bigger components, means components containing multiple components.
     1 - About Us: Descripton of the restaurant owners and the contact info.
     2 - Chef: Chef intro
     3 - Find Us: where you can find us - the location.